Skip Ribbon Commands

 Functions and powers

-The functions and powers of the VCAA are set out in Part 2.5 of the Education and Training Reform Act.
-Particular reference should be made to sections 2.5.3 and 2.5.5.
+The functions and powers of the VCAA are set out in Part 2.5 of the Education and Training Reform Act, particularly sections 2.5.3 and 2.5.5.

-The criteria for eligibility for VCE English as an Additional Language (EAL) and Second Languages are independent from each other.
+The criteria for eligibility for EAL and Second Languages are independent of each other.
 In either case, the student must provide evidence of their eligibility to enrol in a VCE Second Language study or EAL.

 The VCAA will then audit the evidence to: